OpenDiS/OpenDiS/doc/code_structure/data_structure/exadisnet_class.md

     * Attributes for all nodes must be of the following formats:
         - x, y, z
         - x, y, z, constraint
-        - domain, local_id, x, y, z
+        - domain_id, local_id, x, y, z
-        - domain, local_id, x, y, z, constraint
+        - domain_id, local_id, x, y, z, constraint
-    * where x, y, z are the nodes coordinates, constraint is the node constraint (`pyexadis_base.NodeConstraints.UNCONSTRAINED` or `pyexadis_base.NodeConstraints.PINNED_NODE`), domain is the simulation domain, local_id is the local id of the node in the domain.
+    * where x, y, z are the nodes coordinates, constraint is the node constraint (`pyexadis_base.NodeConstraints.UNCONSTRAINED` or `pyexadis_base.NodeConstraints.PINNED_NODE`), domain_id is the simulation domain index, local_id is the local index of the node in the domain.
 * `segs`: array of segments defining the directed dislocation graph.
     * Segments must be defined only once, e.g. if a segment from node i to node j is defined, then the segment from node j to node i must not be defined.
     * Attributes of the segments must be of the following formats: